-The agreement that City staff is proposing for Council adoption contains the following provisions:
+Having secured concurrence on the aforementioned issues, City staff is proposing for Council adoption an agreement with ESD #6 that contains the following provisions:

-- Limits the amount of debt that ESD #2 can incur to \$20,000 without the consent of the City; - Protects the City from becoming financially responsible for debts incurred by third-parties; - Gives the Chief of the San Antonio Fire Department the authority to approve the location of fire stations to be constructed within ESD #2; - Requires that equipment purchased by ESD #2 to be compatible with City equipment; - Allows the Chief of the San Antonio Fire Department, or his designee, to serve in an exofficio capacity on the board of directors of ESD #2;
+- Limits the amount of debt that ESD #6 can incur to \$20,000 without the consent of the City; - Protects the City from becoming financially responsible for debts incurred by third-parties; - Stipulates that any fire station constructed by ESD #6 will be located and built with the concurrence of the Chief of the San Antonio Fire Department;

-- Mandates Bexar County to seek input from the City regarding the qualifications of applicants for membership on the board of ESD #2; - Allows the City an opportunity to interview and recommend applicants to the board of ESD #2; - Requires ESD #2 to enter into a regional mutual aid agreement; and - Grants the City the authority, upon its request to the board of ESD #2, to have any City-owned property removed from within the district's boundaries if that property was previously annexed by the City and was included in the district at the time of its creation.
+- Requires that equipment purchased by ESD #6 be compatible with City equipment; - Allows the Chief of the San Antonio Fire Department, or his designee, to serve in an exofficio capacity on the board of directors of ESD #6; - Mandates Bexar County to seek input from the City regarding the qualifications of applicants for membership on the board of ESD #6; - Allows the City an opportunity to interview and recommend applicants to the board of ESD #6; - Requires ESD #6 to enter into a regional mutual aid agreement; and - Grants the City the authority, upon its request to the board of ESD #6, to have any Cityowned property removed from within the district's boundaries if that property was previously annexed by the City and was included in the district at the time of its creation.

-Each of these provisions will be included on the ballot proposition to approve the creation of ESD #2.
-The election is tentatively scheduled for May 2003.
+Each of these provisions will be included on the ballot proposition to approve the creation of ESD #6.
+The election will be held in 2004.
+No definite date has been decided at this time.
 All costs pertaining to the election will be paid by Bexar County.